INRIA/scikit-learn-mooc/README.md

 $ make
 ```

-In some cases you
-may need to use a `jupytext` command directly rather than using the provided
-`Makefile`.
-For instance, to create a notebook from a Python script:
+If you want to generate a single notebook, you can do something like this:
 ```
-$ jupytext --to ipynb python_scripts/your_python_script.py --output notebooks/your_notebook.ipynb
+$ make notebooks/02_numerical_pipeline_scaling.ipynb
 ```

 ## Direct binder links to OVH, GESIS and GKE to trigger and cache builds